cusackd/fuel-price-calculator/readme.md

 ```sh
 var fuelPrice = require('fuel-price-calculator');
 ```
-Calculate the price of the following
+##Calculate the price of the following:

 Trip cost MPG
 ```sh